kood-pong/Tournament/back-end/Readme.md

 ```

-- Leaderboard 3 and 4th places are swithced up
+- Sets also editable ✅
-- Sets also editable
+- Edit number of sets for each round ✅
-- Edit number of sets for each round
+- Matches should be shown after thjey are done ✅
-- Matches should be shown after thjey are done so it means finished - false
+- Leaderboard 3 and 4th places are swithced up = weird bug, need bigger sample
-- Add multiple tournament types
+- Add multiple tournament types = headache for later
 -